sachincool/automate_vouchers/CONTRIBUTING.md

 Thanks for your interest in contributing!
 A few quick guidelines:

-- Fork the repo and create a feature branch from `master`
+- Fork the repo and create a feature branch from `main`
 - Make focused edits with clear commit messages
 - Keep code readable and follow existing style
 - Do not include secrets, tokens, or personal data in commits or examples